ZaahidAbdurahman/Data-Governance-Accelerator/README.md

 -  If an organization considers data to be a priority — and an increasing number of businesses believe just that (in fact, according to Anmut

--   a data consultancy, 91 percent of business leaders say that data is a critical part of their organization’s success)
+-   A data consultancy, 91 percent of business leaders say that data is a critical part of their organization’s success)

 -  Fundamentally, data governance is driven by a desire to increase the value of data and reduce the risks associated with it.

 -  It forces a leap from an ad hoc approach to data to one that is strategic in nature.

  #  Some of the main advantages achieved by good data governance include: